Jilvo/SimplyFood/README.md

 V0.4 Creation of a table for multiple research

+V0.5 Create Json with the inputs of the table

 ## Author and Contribution :
 I built this program as part of an formation on OpenClassrooms.
 Therefore every pull request will be refused.
 Insted you can open an issue to signal a bug, a typographical error or just for give me an advice